Table of Contents

 - The Turkish labor code designates a maximum of one week for sick leave, based on a medical report confirmation.
 Employers are not obligated to pay employees during their sick leave.
 However, employees are eligible to receive sick pay from the state after three days of sick leave.

 - Turkey has nine public holidays in a calendar year, which are not included in the minimum paid leave entitlement but are taken in addition to annual leave.
-The following are national holidays recognized by Turkey:
+The following are national holidays in Turkey: